restfulapi/api-strategy/README.md

 * Use dashes (aka hyphens) in lieu of underscores (when easily supported by your framework)
 * Use dashes (aka hyphens) in lieu of camel case.
 (This is proposed only for 'API' URLs, and only if supported by your framework.)
 * Support nested resources when doing so is logical and only two levels deep
-* The use of plural resource names is preferred, but not required.
-For example, it is proposed to use 'colleges' versus 'college' for URLs used to refer to both collections and specific elements within a collection.
-Using singular naming is not incorrect, but using plural naming is also common and may arguably read better.
+* The use of pluralized resource names is preferred for URLs used to refer to either a collection or a single instance.
+For example, a list of colleges might be retrieved using 'GET /colleges' while a specific college instance might be retrieved using 'GET /colleges/\{id\}'.
+(Using singular naming is not incorrect, but using plural naming is also common and may arguably read better.)
-* Representations for a 'collection' and a 'single' instance of a resource are to be considered the same resource from an addressing perspective.
-That is, a list of colleges may be referenced as '/colleges', a specific college instance may be referenced using a URI such as '/colleges/college-43'.
 * Avoid use of multi-part keys to identify a resource.
 If an exposed resource does not have a single, immutable key, attempt to model it as a nested resource.
 For example, if exposing items from a checklist, and your legacy data model can only retrieve items by a combination of checklist name and item number within the checklist, prefer exposing items as '/checklists/myList/items/3' as opposed to /items/myList-3, which requires both caller and application to agree on an encoding mechanism for the multi-part key 'myList-3'.

 A nice overview of URIs is available at '[http://www.skorks.com/2010/05/what-every-developer-should-know-about-urls](http://www.skorks.com/2010/05/what-every-developer-should-know-about-urls)'.